Do you know any Branded Marketing Games?

 However, reaching your audience in the right place isn’t enough anymore.
 Marketers like you and I have to become ingenious to cut the clutter and get our audience’s attention.
 Marketing Games are perfect for that.
 They are fun, they bring back childhood memories, and when designed well, they incentivize participation.
 So, instead of getting your users’ attention for approx. 8 seconds, like with other types of content, you’ll have their attention for the entire Interactive Experience.

 Finally, Branded Games use the power of gamification in marketing.
 When using a game for marketing purposes, it’s usually the norm to include a prize that stimulates our playful and competitive nature.
-Therefore, customers are motivated to continue playing, not only because it’s fun, but also to improve their skills and increase their chance of winning.
+Therefore, customers are motivated to continue playing, not only because it’s fun, but also to improve their skills and increase their chances of winning.

 3 Tips for designing successful Branded Marketing Games